It4innovations/rsds/README.md

 ```bash
 $ pip install git+https://github.com/Kobzol/distributed@simplified-encoding
 ```
+The modifications that we had to perform to make it manageable to implement the Dask protocol in Rust are described [here](https://github.com/dask/distributed/pull/3809).
 3) Use `rsds-scheduler` instead of `dask-scheduler` when starting a Dask cluster:
 ```bash
 $ ./target/release/rsds-scheduler